 Instead of a bed and breakfast, how about a bed and drink?
 Choose which brews or cider you want stocked in your room at the Gralehaus Bed and Breakfast, and relax in a cozy room with artisanal furnishings and locally made bath products.
 Wake up and head down to the café for craft coffee and locally sourced brunch.

 Just across the street from Central Park lies the Central Park Bed and Breakfast, an old Victorian-style mansion furnished with period antiques and architecture.
 Stay in plush beds with ornate decor and awaken to the sounds of birds chirping in the park.
 The Inn at the Park and the Dupont Mansion are other historic bed and breakfasts where you’ll wake up feeling refreshed and ready for a full day.

-The only hotel in Louisville on the Ohio River waterfront is the Galt House Hotel, an upscale hotel renovated from the 1800s that’s classic and elegant.
+Louisville's largest hotel, the Galt House Hotel, is located just blocks from Louisville's Museum Row which makes it a perfect spot for a day of exploration.
 Louisville also has a huge selection of hotels and motels, as well as unique Airbnb houses in every neighborhood.